Easter cooking classes

 CIPA Director Christophe Welter provided the local authorities with all the information they needed on the new Résidence Seniors.
 The visitors were certainly enthusiastic about the annexe.
 The infrastructure is managed by the HPPA (Home for the Elderly).

-In this bright, modern building, 20 assisted living units have been created on two floors (twelve single rooms and eight double rooms, all with balconies).
+In this bright, modern building, 20 assisted living units have been created on two floors (twelve individual apartments and eight apartments for couples, all with balconies).
 Leisure and care facilities are also provided.
-The first floor houses a psycho-geriatric center for 24 people, as well as the Mamer branch of the Hëllef Doheem Foundation.
+The first floor houses a psychogeriatric center for 24 people, as well as the Mamer branch of the Hëllef Doheem Foundation.

 A successful staff party